You are here

 The Board of Governors (BOG) Tuition Scholarship targets students who excel academically including students of various races, and students majoring in liberal arts science, technology, engineering, and mathematics.
 Recipients are required to participate in a structured program dedicated to the enhancement of retention and graduation rates.

 The Board of Governors Mentoring Program seeks to ensure the success of all incoming board of governors scholarship recipients.
-The program pairs incoming scholarship recipients with a senior scholar.
+The program pairs incoming scholarship recipients with a upperclassmen.
 Our job is to help facilitate freshmen scholars’ transition from high school to a university setting.
 We require our mentors to meet with mentees several times per month to ensure a fluid transition.
 Mentors’ requirements include tutoring mentees, directing mentees to available university resources, networking, and much more.

 How to be a mentor